wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 * All the expenses involved in living as a member of a family
 * Provision of a single room for the student
-* All Meals
+* All meals
 * All homestays are visited and assessed in advance by the school.

 *The homestay fee does not include:*

 * School uniform (maximum of NZ $600)
 * Holidays away from the homestay, or holidays that involve extra expense for the homestay parents.
-* Personal spending (between $NZ50 and $NZ70 per week).
+* Personal spending (between NZ$50 and NZ$70 per week).
 Parents may pay personal funds to the school and the school will set up a bank account whereby a set amount will be automatically paid into the student's account each week.
 * Toll calls

 **Refund of Homestay Fees:** *(Based on all homestay fees paid up front)*

 If you move out of your homestay before the end of your contract, the portion of your homestay fees not already used will be returned to you.

-To have your homestay fees returned, your parents must write to the Board of Trustees giving two weeks' notice, or pay two weeks' fees in lieu of notice.
+To have your homestay fees returned, your parents must write to the School Board giving two weeks' notice, or pay two weeks' fees in lieu of notice.

 If you cancel your homestay contract before you move into the homestay, your fees will be refunded in full less an administration fee.